cajuncoding/LazyCacheHelpers/README.md

 NOTE: A default implementation using .Net MemoryCache is implemented (via default ICacheRepository implementation as LazyDotNetMemoryCacheRepository) to enable working with MemoryCache with greatly simplified support for self-populating (Lazy) initialization.

+## Nuget Package
+To use behaviors in your project, add the [LazyCacheHelpers NuGet package](https://www.nuget.org/packages/LazyCacheHelpers/) to your project.

+## Usage:
 It's as easy as . . .

 **Synchronous Caching:**